Dani9OO/SwayEcosystem/README.md

 - sudo sh RootSetup.sh
 - sh UserSetup.sh

-I'd highly recommend you to edit .config/sway/input so it matches your touchpad.
+I'd highly recommend you to edit .config/sway/input so it matches your input devices accordingly.

 That's it!, you're done